 Betty Washington was born at the family estate on Pope’s Creek in Westmoreland County.
-In 1735, the Washingtons moved to a property on the Upper Potomac, known at the time as Little Hunting Creek but eventually renamed Mount Vernon.
-In 1740, the family moved to Ferry Farm, overlooking the Rappahannock River, across from the town of Fredericksburg.2
+In 1735, the Washingtons moved to a property on the Upper Potomac, known at the time as Little Hunting Creek, eventually renamed Mount Vernon.
+In about 1740, the family moved to Ferry Farm, overlooking the Rappahannock River, across from the town of Fredericksburg.2

 Like many Virginia girls among the gentry, young Betty Washington no doubt received some practical and ornamental education.
 She learned to ride a horse at an early age and most likely became an expert horsewoman.
-Like all young Virginians, she must have learned to dance.
+She must have also learned to dance.
 Her mother taught her the domestic arts, such as sewing, knitting, and embroidery.
-Along with her four brothers, Betty attended a school taught by Reverend James Marye, a scholarly Huguenot.
+Along with her four brothers, Betty possibly attended a local school in Fredericksburg.
 Betty and her family regularly attended Falmouth Church in Brunswick Parish, which contributed to her lasting faith and regular attendance at services in St. George’s Parish in the latter part of her life.3

-Betty Washington was sixteen when she married the widower Fielding Lewis, who was eight years her senior, on May 7, 1750.
-The couple not only shared the same acquaintances and circulated in the same social circles, they were also second cousins through their maternal grandmothers, who were sisters.
+Betty Washington was sixteen on May 7, 1750, when she married the widower Fielding Lewis, who was eight years her senior.
+The couple not only shared the same acquaintances and circulated in the same social circles, they were also second cousins through their maternal grandmothers who were sisters.
 Marriage between kin was common in eighteenth-century Virginia.
 Fielding Lewis’ first wife, Catharine Washington, was also a cousin.
-Betty Washington’s marriage settlement of £400 and two female slaves, left to her in her father’s will, along with Fielding Lewis’ wealth, enabled the newly married couple to live comfortably.4
+Betty Washington’s marriage settlement of £400 and Mary and Betty, two enslaved women left to her in her father’s will, along with Fielding Lewis’ wealth, enabled the newly married couple to live comfortably.4

-Kenmore was a Georgian-style two story home that consisted of eight rooms, a full cellar, twelve-foot high ceilings, and 4,000 square feet of living space.7 Many people lived and worked at Kenmore, including eighty slaves, whose quarters were among the many outbuildings on the estate.
-Records indicate it took several years to build the house, in part because the disruption of trade during the imperial crisis prevented the Lewsises from obtaining necessary supplies from England.
+Kenmore was a Georgian-style two-story home that consisted of eight rooms, a full cellar, twelve-foot high ceilings, and 4,000 square feet of living space.7 Many people lived and worked at Kenmore, including eighty enslaved people, whose quarters were among the many outbuildings on the estate.
+Records indicate it took several years to build the house, in part because the disruption of trade during the imperial crisis prevented the Lewises from obtaining necessary supplies from England.
 Decorative plasterwork on the ceilings and mantles were added as late as 1775.8